-Another way to boost your Google Post click-through rate is by leveraging the scarcity principle.
-People value objects and experiences that are rare -- having something that most people want, but can’t have, boosts our self-worth and sense of power.
+Another way to boost your Google Post click-through rate is by leveraging scarcity.
+People value objects and experiences that are rare — having something that most people want but can’t have, boosts our self-worth and sense of power.

 3. Use a large, high-quality visual to make your Google Post stand out.

 On a website that’s dominated by text, vivid visuals are refreshing and eye-catching.
 But supplementing your copy with a standard stock photo or amateur iPhone picture won’t grab anyone’s attention.
-Vibrant photos will make your Google Post stand out -- the brain is programmed to respond to striking visuals -- so make sure you take photos or record videos with good framing, lighting, and a decent camera.
+Vibrant photos will make your Google Post stand out and grab the attention of your audience.
+So, make sure you take photos or record videos with good framing, lighting, and a decent camera.